biod/sambamba/README.md

 See Github [releases](https://github.com/lomereiter/sambamba/releases)

+# Compiling Sambamba

+The preferred method for compiling Sambamba is with the LDC compiler which targets LLVM.

-# Compiling for Mac OS X
+## Compiling for Mac OS X

 (The Dropbox archive differs from the official LDC release in that it also contains `rdmd` executable from DMD distribution.)